Applicants taking A Levels are normally expected to present at least three full GCE A Levels for entry to our undergraduate courses.

 You can find details of the requirements for specific degree courses in our prospectus:

-We also welcome applications from candidates with International A Levels from Cambridge International Exams (CIE), Pearson/Edexcel and Oxford International AQA Exams.
+We also welcome applications from candidates with International A Levels from Cambridge International Exams (CIE), Pearson/Edexcel, Oxford International AQA Exams and Learning Resource Network (LRN).
 Grade requirements can be considered the same as for UK A Levels.

 We have specific policies on resitting and taking A Levels early, which may vary depending on the course you are applying for.
 We have also issued a statement on the reforms to A Levels introduced from September 2015.
 All of this information and more can be found on the qualifications policies page